michaelwalkerfl/dataflow/README.md

 # dataflow
+A variety of python functions for your email data management needs.

-Send your email list to MySQL database.
+- Send your email list to MySQL database.
+- Parse all emails from files within a given directory.
+- Randomize your email list.